arrikenw/underbrewed/README.md

 ## Introduction

+// Old ver.
 Undercooked is a third person casual potion brewing simulator(?).
 During a level, the player must run around the game, preparing different potions in order to deliver orders on time.
 Points are given for every order delivered on time with the aim being to get the highest score possible.
 When an incorrect potion is brewed bad effects can occur, changing the gameplay.
 The entire game is played with a static camera from a third person perspective high above the level. (bad writing please change entirely) (images needed)

+// New ver.
+Underbrewed is a cooking simulator game, in which players must brew potions according to incoming orders.
+Players must collect and prepare ingredients, then add them to their cauldron in the correct order.
+Players must follow each recipe carefully - adding the wrong ingredient to a cauldron triggers special effects and obstacles to distract players!
+To earn points, players must bottle up and deliver each potion before the order expires.

+Underbrewed uses a static camera and third person perspective, and is designed to be played with a keyboard.

 ## How to Play
 ### Basic controls